gitpod-io/gitpod-docs/src/44_Config_Start_Tasks.md

     command: npm run dev
 ```

-This will make sure that `npm install` is executed only on after the repository were cloned, but not when restarting the workspace or starting a snapshot of that workspace.
+This will make sure that `npm install` is executed only after the repository was cloned, but not when restarting the workspace or starting a snapshot of that workspace.

 ### `before` command